Parameter estimation and uncertainty quantification using information geometry: Discussion

+\cbl In this work we only consider models that admit unimodal likelihoods.
+In cases where the likelihood is multimodal; provided that we are able to obtain the Fisher information required to compute the Christoffel symbols, we are still able to compute the scalar curvature and perform hypothesis tests based on geodesic distance.
+With multimodal likelihoods, it would not be possible to construct confidence regions from geodesics emanating from the MLE.
+Although, we note that constructing confidence regions for multimodal likelihoods is also problematic with traditional likelihood-based inference methods. \cb

 There are several avenues for future research in this area.
-Here, we consider two-dimensional manifolds to facilitate convenient visualisation, however the inference and information geometry techniques are general, and can be readily applied to higher dimensional manifolds \cite{Pawitan2001,Amari2000}; albeit with increased computational cost.
+Here, we consider two-dimensional manifolds to facilitate convenient visualisation, however the inference and information geometry techniques are general, and can be readily applied to higher dimensional manifolds \cite{Amari2000,Pawitan2001}; albeit with increased computational cost.
 Extending this analysis to three dimensions would enable consideration of situations where there is scalar curvature associated both with the variability of the observation process, $\sigma$, and also with interactions between model parameters; for example, it may be insightful to consider $\boldsymbol{\theta} =(\beta,\gamma,\sigma)$ for the SIR model, where we associate a constant negative scalar curvature with $\sigma$ and non-constant positive scalar curvature due to interactions between $\beta$ and $\gamma$.
-In three dimensions, confidence regions can be visualised as a series of two-dimensional slices oriented in three-dimensional space \cite{Browning2021a}; this technique could be applied to visualise slices of the scalar curvature in three-dimensions.
+In three dimensions, likelihood-based confidence regions can be visualised as a series of two-dimensional slices oriented in three-dimensional space \cite{Browning2021a}; this technique could be applied to visualise slices of the scalar curvature in three-dimensions.
+One approach for visualisation in higher dimensions is to produce an ensemble of these two- or three-dimensional confidence regions for various combinations of parameters of interest, with other parameters fixed at their MLEs.
+Alternatively, in higher dimensions it may be more appropriate to use non-visual techniques, such as hypothesis testing.